BYU-PRISM/GEKKO/docs/solver_extension.rst

     The converter between GEKKO model to AMPL syntax is limited and does not support the full range of model building functions and options available in GEKKO.
-However, basic model building functions such as variables, parameters, constraints, and objectives are supported by the converter and can be used within the solver extension module.
+However, basic model building functions such as (but not limited to) variables, parameters, constraints, and objectives are supported by the converter and can be used within the solver extension module.
+A full list of supported properties is included below.

     The solver extension module requires AMPLPY to solve within GEKKO::